 Lockett hit two of the four 3-pointers and scored eight points during the Wolfpack’s game-breaking 16-4 run, which C.J.
 Bryce capped with a jumper that made it 73-65 with just under 3 minutes left.
 Pitt didn’t get closer than five the rest of the way.

 Pitt: The Panthers were coming off their first ACC victory since they upset No. 17 Florida State in February 2017.
 They were trying for their first winning streak in league play since earlier that month.
 They’re clearly improved over last year’s team that went 0-18 in the ACC but wound up with their 13th straight road loss in the conference.

 N.C.
 State: The dominating issue for the Wolfpack was how they struggled at both ends without Walker, who was tossed 2 minutes in for grabbing the foot of Pitt’s Johnson to bring him down.
-They also were missing Markell Johnson, who took a hard fall while trying to block a shot and didn’t play in the second half.
+They also were missing Markell Johnson, who took a hard fall while trying to block a shot.
 N.C.
 State missed 13 consecutive shots in the second half before Funderburk and Lockett carried the team down the stretch.

 Pitt: Plays host to No. 13 Florida State on Monday night.

 N.C.
 State: Visits Wake Forest on Tuesday night.